turboapps/docs/reference/command_line/config.md

 > turbo config --image-path=allusers --all-users
 ```

+### Enable Turbo Drive

+Turbo Drive is a special drive (T:) mounted in your system, which allows you to access your cloud storage accounts.
+Turbo Drive requires WinFSP to be installed in the system, and a Cloud Storage accounts to be configured in the Turbo Server.
+Turbo Drive uses a persistent cache to make working with the cloud files faster.
+The cache is located in the encrypted (EFS) folder at `%TEMP%\TURBO\cmd\turbo-drive`.

+To enable Turbo Drive, run `turbo config --enable=TurboDrive`.

 ### Resetting Config Settings

 The configuration settings for Turbo can be reset to their default values by issuing the config command with the `--reset` flag.